stoplightio/docs/articles/testing/contract-testing.md

 ## Using the Coverage Report

 The coverage report gives you a quick overview of which parts of the connected specs are covered by test assertions in the current Scenario Collection.

 You can use the coverage report to quickly stub out a new scenario.
 To start:

 1. Click the status codes in the table matrix for the steps you want to add to your scenario.
 Note that the order in which the endpoints are clicked determines the order in which they will appear in the scenario.
 For example, if an API object needs to be created before it can be removed, then you will want to choose the 'create object' endpoint before the 'delete object' endpoint.

-2. Once all of the desired endpoints have been selected, click the __Create Scenario__ button in the top right to generate the scenario.
+2. Once all of the desired endpoints have been selected, click the **Create Scenario** button in the top right to generate the scenario.

 3. You will automatically be navigated to the new scenario, complete with contract test assertions for each selected endpoint.

 <!-- theme: info -->

 > You will likely need to modify the resulting scenario to fit your use case

 ## Automatic Contract Test Assertion

 <!-- FIXME - Show a gif of running a scenario -->

-After linking your spec to the Scenario Collection, contract test assertions will be automatically added for each step assertion.
+After linking your spec to the Scenario Collection, contract test assertions will be automatically added as steps within your scenario.

 When the scenario is generated, Stoplight will look through the API specification for an operation that matches the step's HTTP method and URL.
 The